 State codes clearly require drivers involved in a car accident to stop and carry out certain actions depending on whether the accident results in somebody’s injury or only in damage to somebody’s property.
 Each state punishes those drivers who violate the requirement regardless of whether they are responsible for the accident or not.
 So, in no scenario is slamming the gas pedal after a car accident a good way out.

-Though your actions can vary depending on circumstances of the accident, generally you are required:
+Though your actions can vary depending on the circumstances of the accident, generally you are required:

 - to stop;